Sebastian Andreassen: Career

-Early career & college
+Early career and college

 Andreassen played as part of the Aalesund academy, where he scored 96 goals in 115 games at youth level and was named the academy's best player in 2015.

 In 2017, Andreassen moved to the United States to play college soccer at Young Harris College.
 In three seasons with the Mountain Lions, Andreassen made 55 appearances, scoring 21 goals and tallying 17 assists.
 In 2018, he was named to the D2CCA NCAA Division II All-Southeast Region second team and All-Peach Belt Conference first team in both 2018 and 2019.
 Andreassen played his final season of college soccer at the University of Central Arkansas in 2022, scoring eight goals in 16 appearances for the Bears and was named to the United Soccer Coaches All-Region Teams.

 In 2018, Andreassen played in the National Premier Soccer League with Palm Beach United, scoring two goals in nine games.
 He also played in the USL League Two with three different clubs, beginning in 2019 with Cincinnati Dutch Lions, where he made six appearances.
 In 2021, he played with Des Moines Menace, scoring five goals on the way to helping the side to the championship title.
 In 2022, he joined One Knoxville for their inaugural season and helped the team by scoring seven goals in nine appearances.